 Below is an example of an coupled-line filter.
 It uses quarter-wave sections as couplers, they couple similarly at their 3/4 wave, 5/4 wave, etc. frequencies.
 These are the third, fifth etc. harmonic frequencies.
 In the figure you can see the passband at 10 GHz, and the reentrant mode at 30 GHz (3/4 wave frequency).

 Often band-pass filters are followed by a low-order low-pass filter to dispose of the reentrant modes.

 Resonance of RLC circuits

 Resonance is a term used to describe the property whereby a network presents a maximum or minimum impedance at a particular frequency, for example, an open circuit or a short circuit.
-Resonance is an important concept in microwaves, especially in filter theory.
-One simple form of resonator is a lumped element RLC circuit, sometime called "tank circuit".
-Why the term "tank?"
-Because an LC resonator can store energy in the form of an AC sine wave, much like a pendulum "stores" gravitational energy.
+To learn more about this important concept in microwaves, especially in filter theory , see our page on Resonances of RLC circuits.

 Sure, these look like very simple designs.
 But nothing is ever as easy as it seems in microwaves!

 An RF choke is what engineers call something that doesn't pass an RF signal, but allows a DC or low frequency signal to pass through.
 Series inductors are often used as RF chokes, as well as quarter-wave structures like the one shown below.
 Here a capacitor forms an RF short circuit, which is transformed to an open circuit at the input.
 Such a capacitor is called a "bypass capacitor".